AstroTechies/astroneermodding/docs/standards/pakFile.rst

    higher priorities are called for.
 The priority levels ``9xx`` is reserved for external applications, and MUST NOT be used by regular mods.

 -  ``{MOD ID}`` is any alphanumeric string representing the ID (and, roughly, the name) of the mod, as a means of distinguishing it from other mods.
-   Mod IDs MUST NOT contain any characters other than uppercase ASCII letters, lowercase ASCII letters, and the digits zero through nine;
+   Mod IDs MUST NOT contain any characters other than uppercase ASCII letters, lowercase ASCII letters, the period character ("."), and the digits zero through nine;
-   as such, they also MUST NOT include any special characters, including, but not limited to, hyphens, underscores, and spaces.
+   as such, they also MUST NOT include any other special characters, including, but not limited to, hyphens, underscores, and spaces.
    Mod IDs SHOULD be formatted in upper camel case, also known as Pascal case.
-   A single dot is allowed to extend the Mod ID with an Author ID to distinguish Mods made by different people.
+   A single period character MAY be used to extend the Mod ID with an Author ID to distinguish between mods made by different people.

 -  ``{VERSION}`` represents the current revision of the mod file.
 The version MUST be represented by at least two numbers separated by periods, but ultimately SHOULD be ``MAJOR.MINOR.PATCH`` .